 that the Director of the Telecommunication Standardization Bureau should report to a future Council on the implementation of recommendations (1) and (2) above and jointly with the Director of the Telecommunication Development Bureau on recommendations (3) and (4) above and a proposed business plan for the long-term implementation of the programs;

-the progress reports by the Director TSB made to Council 2009, Council 2010 and to Plenipotentiary Conference 2010;
+the progress reports by the Director TSB made to the ITU Council of years 2009 to 2014;

+noting

+that several ITU-T Study Groups have already started pilot projects for conformity to ITU-T Recommendations, with a view to introducing the use of ITU Mark for a possible future ITU Mark.

+that the Plenipotentiaries Conference (Guadalajara, 2010) has endorsed the objectives of Resolution 76 (Rev. Johannesburg, 2008) and Resolution 47 (Hyderabad, 2010), and the business plan recommendations of the Director of the Telecommunication Standardization Bureau endorsed by Council 09.

+in 2014, and continue implementing his recommendations endorsed by;

 resolves

-1 to endorse the objectives of both Resolution 76 (Johannesburg, 2008) and Resolution 47 (Hyderabad, 2010), and the recommendations of the Director of the Telecommunication Standardization Bureau endorsed by Council in 2009;
+1 to continue implementing the recommendations of the Director of the Telecommunication Standardization Bureau, endorsed by Council 2009; and to endorse the Director’s business plan endorsed by Council in 2014 ;

-2 that this program of work be implemented in parallel without any delay, including the informative pilot conformity database and its development into a fully functioning database; bearing in mind the need for a business plan to be expeditiously developed and approved by Council for its long term implementation, in consultation with each region taking into consideration a) the outcome and effect the pilot conformity database may have on Member States, Sector Members and stakeholders (e.g. other SDOs), b) the impact the database will have on bridging the standardization gap as relevant to each region, c) the potential liability issues for the ITU and for Sector Members, Member States and stakeholders; taking into account the results of the regional ITU conformity and interoperability consultations;
+2 that the programs of work in resolves 1 be implemented in parallel without any delay, including the conformity database; taking into consideration the developed business plan approved by Council 14;

-3 to assists developing countries in establishing regional or subregional conformity and interoperability centers suitable to perform interoperability testing as appropriate;
+3 to assists developing countries in establishing regional or sub-regional conformity and interoperability centers suitable to perform conformity and interoperability testing as appropriate;

 instructs the Director of the Telecommunication Standardization Bureau,

-1 to continue the consultation with all stakeholders in all regions, taking into consideration the needs of each region, on the implementation of the recommendations endorsed by Council, including, in collaboration with the Director of the Telecommunication Development Bureau, the recommendations on human capacity building and assistance in the establishment of test facilities in developing countries;
+1 to continue the implementation of the recommendations endorsed by Council 09, including, in collaboration with the Director of the Telecommunication Development Bureau, the recommendations on human capacity building and assistance in the establishment of test facilities in developing countries;

-2 to continue to carry out the necessary studies with a view to introducing the use of ITU Mark for a possible future ITU Mark program as a voluntary program permitting manufacturers and service providers to make a visible declaration that their equipment conforms to applicable ITU-T Recommendations and to increasing the probability of interoperability, and to consider its possible application as an indication of a degree of interoperability capability in the future;
+2 to continue to carry out pilot projects for conformity to ITU-T Recommendations with a view to introducing the use of ITU Mark for a possible ITU Mark program as a voluntary program permitting manufacturers and service providers to make a visible declaration that their equipment conforms to applicable ITU-T Recommendations and to increasing the probability of interoperability, and to consider its future application as an indication of a degree of interoperability capability;

 3 to enhance and improve the standards setting processes in order to improve interoperability through conformity;

-4 to prepare a business plan for the long term implementation of this Resolution;
+4 to continually update the business plan regarding the long term implementation of this Resolution;

 5 to provide Council with progress reports, including the results of studies, relating to the implementation of this Resolution;